fingerprintjs/blog-indexeddb-safari-leaks-demo/README.md

 yarn start
 ```

-Then open the application in a browser: http://localhost:1234.
+Then open the application at http://localhost:1234.

-Use ESLint to check your code style:
+We use `eslint` to check the code style:

 ```bash
 yarn lint